Ferivonus/dll_injection_c/README.md

 helelelele being funny is awesome.

 ## what can that code make?
--coffee
+- coffee
--chocolate
+- chocolate
--and can inject a dll to a executable file.
+- and can inject a dll to a executable file.